HidetakeTanaka/dronetech/README.md

 - ![USB pixhawk](images/usb-pixhawk.jpg)

 ### 2.5 Sensor Calibration
-To calibrate the sensors, follow the instruction for each of them starting from the compass calibration to the following sensors, the software will guide you.
+Sensor Setup is used to calibrate the sensors within your vehicle.To calibrate the sensors, follow the instruction for each of them starting from the compass calibration to the following sensors, the software will guide you.
 - ![COM calibration](images/com-calibration.jpg)
+-

 ### 2.6 Configuring Peripheral Devices
 - GPS module